cbpspratap/SQLTraining/Chapter 5/Readme.md

 Below are some of the SQL Clauses:
 - Where Clause
 - Like Clause
+- Distinct Clause
+- Limit Clause
+- Order By Clause
 - Group By Clause
 - Having Clause
-- Order By Clause
-- Distinct Clause
-- Limit Clause

 <br>

-### Where Clause
+### WHERE Clause

 The SQL WHERE clause is used to specify a condition while fetching the data from a single table or by joining multiple tables.
 Based on the given condition it returns a specific value from the table.
 WHERE clause should be used to filter the records and fetching only the necessary records.